LGCM-OpenSource/GARSA/README.md

 conda env create -f boltlmm.yml

 ```
+>**Note**
-Obs: remember to activate the environment before running the GWAS module with the bolt-lmm flag
+>Remember to activate the environment before running the GWAS module with the bolt-lmm flag

 4. Install R and some python dependencies in the GARSA environment

 ```bash